-$^{^{22}\}text{It}$ is worth noting that our choice of θ is arbitrary for the purpose of illustration and discussion.
+$^{^{22}}$ It is worth noting that our choice of θ is arbitrary for the purpose of illustration and discussion.

-$^{^{23}}$ Note that the points of each solvency ratio on the green line have a smaller x-coordinate than the corresponding point on the gray line.
+23 Note that the points of each solvency ratio on the green line have a smaller x-coordinate than the corresponding point on the gray line.

-Specification B: Instead of the solvency level, the standard deviation of the stock portfolio return, i.e. √w^TΣw, is fixed at a level sd{A;50}.
-We set sd{A;50} to the standard deviation of the stock portfolio return corresponding to the outcome of specification A with the ESG level being fixed at 50.
+the standard deviation of the stock portfolio return corresponding to the outcome of specification A with the ESG level being fixed at 50.

-Table 6 presents results for both specifications, three different equity shares (30%, 50%, or 100%) and two solvency ratios (180% or 220%).
-The 100% equity share implies $B_0 = L_0 = 0$, and hence there are neither interest rate risks nor credit risks.
+Table 6 presents results for both specifications, three different equity shares (30 %, 50 %, or 100 %) and two solvency ratios (180 % or 220 %).
+The 100 % equity share implies $B_0 = L_0 = 0$, and hence there are neither interest rate risks nor credit risks.
 Figure 3 presents results only for specification B; the three parts of Figure 3 relate to stock indices being based on industries, countries, or ESG scores respectively.
-The results indicate that the surfaces of the efficient frontiers are substantially different for these three types of indices.24 Nevertheless, the impact of the ESG score restriction on expected returns is fairly similar for the three indices.
+The results indicate that the surfaces of the efficient frontiers are substantially different for these three types of indices24.
+Nevertheless, the impact of the ESG score restriction on expected returns is fairly similar for the three indices.
 In all considerations, the expected return decreases in ESG values above 50.
 For stock indices constructed based on countries, the expected return is higher with an ESG constraint of 50 than with a constraint of 45.

 Figure 4 and Table 7 present results for portfolios constructed on the basis of 50 individual firms.
 In contrast to stock indices at the level of industries or countries, the selection of portfolios at the level of individual firms allows for more ambitious ESG values such as 70 or 80 (cf. Figure 4 vs. Figure 3).
 Moreover, we find that the selection of firms allows for higher expected returns.
-The latter result goes back to the greater selection variety resulting from the larger sample size for individual firms ($n_S = 50$) compared to the number of stock indices (24 industries, 12 countries or 12 ESG scores).
+The latter result goes back to the greater selection variety resulting from the larger sample size for individual firms $n_S = 50$ compared to the number of stock indices (24 industries, 12 countries or 12 ESG scores).